el-bob-o/FFXIAddons-1/DynaDShardHelper/README.md

 Reloads drops from setting file and lots from lots file.

 # Version History
+1.0.2:
+- added ChatDelay command to configure delay
+- use multiple lines in one chat message

 1.0.1:
 - Fix printing to chat.
 Need to schedule it otherwise there will be an error or it will crash.